FREE: 10 Must-Know Tomato Growing Tips Get The Guide

 Established plants get 1-3 inches a week of water (including rainwater) – closer to 1 inch if the weather is cool, closer to 3 inches if temperatures are hot.
 On average, that works out to 2 gallons of water a week for each plant.

-But here’s the tricky part: don’t give them 2 gallons all at once.
-Plants will dry up in between waterings.
-Plus, if tomato plants are subject to a deluge, then fruit is likely to overindulge.
+Another tip: be consistent.
+If you pour 1-2 inches of water onto tomato plants all out at once, then fruit is likely to overindulge.
 That means tomato skins cannot expand fast enough to keep up with absorption, leading to cracking.
-Or inconsistent watering means uneven calcium absorption, leading to blossom end rot
+Or inconsistent watering means uneven calcium absorption, leading to blossom end rot.
+Instead, water deeply and slowly.

 And quick little sprinklings every day are not the answer either.
 Light watering keeps roots at the surface of the soil.
 Tomato plants grow best when they have strong, deep root systems.